-- a.
-No learner will be denied admission to this school on the grounds of his or her HIV status. - b.
-No learner will be required to undergo an HIV test as a prerequisite for admission or continued attendance at this school. - c.
-The following measures ensure that HIV positive teachers and learners do not experience discrimination d.
-The following measures protect teachers and learners who confidentially disclose their HIV positive status.
+a.
+No learner will be e denied admission to this school on the grounds of l nis or her HIV status.

+b.
+No learner will be required to undergo an HIV test as a prerequisite for admission or c.
+The following measures ensure that HIV positive teachers and learners do not experience discrimination:

-e.
+d.
+The following measures protect teachers and learners who confidentially disclose their HIV positive status. e.
 The constitutional rights of all learners and teachers must be protected on an equal basis.
 If a suitably qualified person ascertains that a learner or teacher poses a medically recognised significant health risk to others, appropriate measures should be taken.
 A medically recognised significant health risk in the context of HIV and AIDS could include the presence of untreatable contagious (highly communicable) diseases, uncontrollable bleeding, unmanageable wounds, or sexual or physically aggressive behaviour, which may create the risk of HIV transmission.

-2. Finding out what learners needs are

-The school will use the following procedure to find out what problems learners are experiencing, and will use this information to plan appropriate responses.
+2. Finding out what learners needs are The school will use the following procedure to find out what problems learners are experiencing, and will use this information to plan appropriate responses.

-3. Assisting those who are infected and affected
+3. Assisting those who are infected and affect a and arrected intected a no are wnc tnose ASSISTINE J . -- ---------------- ------------ -------- ----- ------- ----------- ------------ a.

-a.
 When learners are absent for extended periods of time, we will put the following measures in place (e.g. who should be informed?
-What arrangements are to be made so that learners can study at home?) :

-- b.
-The following steps will be taken to ensure that support and counseling are available to HIV positive teachers and learners within the school community. - 1.
-Ensure that the telephone number and the physical location of the nearest clinic are displayed in the school.
+What arrangements are to be made so that learners can study at home?): - b.
+The following steps will be taken to ensure that support and counseling are available to HIV positive teachers and learners within the school community.
+Ensure that the telephone number and the physical location of the nearest clinic and displayed in the school. c.

-c.
 The following special considerations will be offered to learners who are orphaned.
-(For example, such learners should be exempted from school fees and their caregivers should be assisted to apply for the Foster Care Grant.
-They may also need extra support to deal with grief and practical problems.)
+(Fo example, such learners should be exempted from school fees and their caregiver should be assisted to apply for the Foster Care Grant.
+They may also need extra support to deal with grief and practical problems).

 d.
 We will make the following provisions for the special needs of HIV positive learners.
-(For example, they may need access to somewhere to rest when they are not feeling well, help with taking medication, and extra emotional and practical support.)

-e.
-We will make the following provisions for the special needs of HIV positive teachers.
-(For example, reduced workloads, peer support.)
+(For example, they may need access to somewhere to rest when they are not feeling well, help with taking medication, and extra emotional and practical support).
+2. We will make the following provisions for the special needs of HIV positive teachers.
+(For example, reduced workloads, peer support).